-Faculty may officially drop a student for excessive absence due to the lack of attendance/participation according to course syllabus or after two weeks of consecutive absences during the first 75 percent of the semester or term.
+Faculty may drop a student for excessive absence or lack of participation according to course syllabus or after two weeks of consecutive absences during the first 75 percent of the semester or term.
+For exact dates, see Important Dates on the Mineral Area College website.